-Find all necessary information at the Tourism Office website www.arlestourisme.com/fr/le-circuit-van-gogh.html
+Find all necessary information on the Tourist Office website www.arlestourisme.com/fr/vincent-van-gogh-arles

-LANGLOIS BRIDGE
+ANGLOIS BRIDGE

-➤ By reading Van Gogh's correspondance, we are able today to follow his travels in and around Arles.
+▶ By reading Van Gogh's correspondence, we are able today to follow his travels in and around Arles.
 He arrived at the Arles train station in February, on a snowy day.
 And he found a lodging next door at the Ginoux café, on the Place Lamartine, from where he left to rent his famous yellow room.
 The café and the room were both destroyed by Allied bombs in 1944.
 From there he often took the road to Montmajour lined with tall plane trees (to the north of Arles, called the Tarascon road).
 Along this road in June and July can be seen fields of sunflowers, bright yellow flowers that he painted on several occasions.